lm3nitro/Projects/Proxy/Squid Proxy/Squid SSL Bump.md

 Verified the access log:

 > [!IMPORTANT]
 > There is no log currently.
-This is because I have not yet configured the the Windows client with the proxy information.
-However, the commadn to check would be the following:
+This is because I have not yet configured the Windows client with the proxy information.
+However, the command to check would be the following:
 > ```tail -f /usr/local/squid/var/logs/access.log```

 > [!NOTE]